intel-retail/automated-vending/docs_src/modifying_source_code.md

 ## Remove and update the running service

-One of the most effective methods of updating a Docker compose service is to remove the running container, and then re-run the `make` commands to bring up the entire Automated Checkout reference design stack.
+One of the most effective methods of updating a Docker compose service is to remove the running container, and then re-run the `make` commands to bring up the entire Automated Checkout reference implementation stack.

 First, identify the running container for the service (again, `ds-card-reader` in this example):